tdwg/website/_posts/2023-10-06-call-for-nominations.md

 toc: true
 ---

-Nominations are open for positions on the [Executive Committee](/about/executive/) for Biodiversity Information Standards (TDWG). **Noomination deadline is 10 November 2023.**
+Nominations are open for positions on the [Executive Committee](/about/executive/) for Biodiversity Information Standards (TDWG). **Nomination deadline is 10 November 2023.**

 The term for each role is 2 years, commencing on 1 January 2024.